 If you want to get a head start on formatting issues, an optional

 The University does not offer official support for students who use LaTeX to prepare the final ETD document.
-However, past graduate students have taken the initiative to prepare a LaTeX template formatted per Graduate School ETD formatting guidelines and have shared the template with the Dissertation Editor.
-The latest template was prepared in 2020.
+However, past graduate students have taken the initiative to prepare a LaTeX template formatted per Graduate School ETD formatting guidelines and have shared the template with the Sr. Editor.
 Students interested in obtaining the template should send an e-mail request to grad.dissertation@miami.edu.
-Please note that the Dissertation Editor can only provide the LaTeX template and is unable to provide assistance with using the LaTeX template.
+Please note that the Sr. Editor can only provide the LaTeX template and is unable to provide assistance with using the LaTeX template.